 - Observing the size and weight of your puppy’s parents

 - Looking at the average weight of adult dogs of the same breed and sex as your puppy

 For some owners, particularly if your dog is a rescue, you may not know the parents, so the former is not an option.
-But if you adopted your puppy from a breeder, or the kennel has records of the mother, someone can probably inform you to what size and weight the mother grew.
+However, if you adopted your puppy from a breeder, or the kennel has records of the mother, someone can probably inform you of the size and weight the mother grew to.
 It can sometimes be harder to find records on the father, unless the pregnancy was planned and arranged.

 However, even without knowing the size and weight of the parents, most dogs grow to more or less the average size of other dogs of the same breed.
 The chart below lists some of the UK’s most common dog breeds, their average adult weight when fully grown based on sex, and the size category they have been determined by The Kennel Club, the UK’s governing body for canines.

 That being said, there are a multitude of factors which can influence a healthy weight for your dog.
 Some dogs build muscle more easily and so weigh more, while others can be lighter while still being of healthy size and weight.
-If your dog falls outside the average weights listed below but your dog otherwise appears healthy, he or she probably is.
+If your dog falls outside the average weights listed below but they otherwise appear healthy, they probably are.
 If you want to be sure, book an appointment to have a check-up with your vet.